Nothing216/Notes/School/New stuff i should remember/Physics/Physics.md

 Resultant Force=0 when a closed vector triangle can be formed
 ![[Pasted image 20250215121711.png]]
 - the resultant force of two vectors in a triangle is always the third vector when in equilibrium. the crossed one is not in equilibrium
-- Resultant Moment=0 when all extrapolated forces intersect at a point
 - Newtons third law
 	1. Action and reaction are equal
 	2. They are opposite